2022- 2023 Grant Timeline

 - Grant applications are submitted online via Google link from your ‘misd.net’ account.
-Teachers were sent an email from email@example.com on December 4th with the link.
+Teachers will be sent an email from firstname.lastname@example.org with the link to submit their applications.

 - Use the above grant application template/worksheet as a guide when preparing to write your grant.

 - We recommend you compose your grant in word.